superRaytin/react-tick/README.md

 ### onTimeUp

-A function to be executed when time is up.
+A function will be executed when time is up.

 # License